Director of Community Education and Advocacy

 "Every child needs at least one adult who is irrationally crazy about him or her." -Urie Bronfenbrenner

 I love my work.
 It’s not just what I do, it’s a part of who I am.
 Whether it’s working with kids and their families, teaching college students, or providing trainings to adults, I look forward to it and have no intention of stopping.
 I also love my family.
-I have an amazing husband who I really like to spend time with and we have three awesome permanent kiddos, though sometimes the number of kids we parent is higher than three when you combine our biological, adopted, and foster children.
+I have an amazing husband who I really like to spend time with and we have five awesome permanent kiddos, though sometimes the number of kids we parent is higher than three when you combine our biological, adopted, and foster children.

 Because I’m solar powered, when the sun is out, I love to spend time outdoors.
 Otherwise I love to do crafty things at home – repurpose antiques, sew, knit, or whatever else pops into mind.
 My husband has learned to just go with it when I tell him about some project I’m envisioning that I’d like his help with.